cookiewolf/bi4c8d/content/terminal/terminal-1.md

       To this date, the discs have not been found.
   - name: contents
-    help-text: Prints information about the content of the discs
+    help-text: What was on the discs?
     output: >-
       The 25 million records contained the names, addresses, dates of birth, National Insurance numbers and (in the case of claimants and payees) bank details of:

-      * 7.25 million claimants
+      7.25 million claimants

-      * 15.5 million children, including some who no longer qualify but whose family is claiming for a younger child
+      15.5 million children, including some who no longer qualify but whose family is claiming for a younger child

-      * 2.25 million 'alternative payees' such as partners or carers
+      2.25 million 'alternative payees' such as partners or carers

-      * 3,000 'appointees' who claim the benefit under court instructions
+      3,000 'appointees' who claim the benefit under court instructions

-      * 12,500 agents who claim the benefit on behalf of a third party.
+      12,500 agents who claim the benefit on behalf of a third party.
   - name: media
     help-text: "Prints links to information "
     output: >-